 With the GitHub GameJam 2012 over, I wanted to post about my first experience with a game jam and what I learned while doing one.

-I just completed a tutorial series for Gamedevtuts+ on basic Object Oriented Programming (OOP) principles and their uses in game development.
+I just completed a tutorial series for Gamedevtuts+ on basic Object Oriented Programming (OOP) principles and their uses in game and app development.
 You can find the entire series here, or you can find each individual article below.
 I hope you enjoy the series, please let me know what you think.

 I didn’t have the whole week to work on the game as I had to fly down to Texas for a couple of days, but I was able to come up with the exact details to the weapons the game will use.
 And since I didn’t post last week, I’ll make this post cover what I’ve done in the past two weeks (with this week again not giving me the time I wish I had).

 GitHub is hosting a game jam for the month of November, and I decided I would participate.
 So fo the next few weeks I will post an article on my progress so that you can follow along with my endeavor.

 I had an interesting problem while working on a web application using the Canvas to draw Bezier Curves.
 I had to find the two control points required to draw the curve when I only knew the start point, end point, and one other point on the curve.
 I couldn’t find anything on the internet so I thought I’d write an article on my findings.